hiiamboris/red-wiki/VID-Reference-Documentation.md

 **Description**

 Sets the size of the container face.
+If the size is not explicitly provided, the container's size is automatically calculated according to fit its content.

 ***
 ## backdrop